sashalvna/Fit_SFRD_TNG/README.md

 Model the binary black hole (BBH) merger population by obtaining the metallicity-dependent cosmic star formation rate density SFRD(Z, z) from an IllustrisTNG (https://www.tng-project.org/) cosmological simulation.
-The "cosmic integration" step is done using the COMPAS cosmic integration post-processing tool (https://github.com/TeamCOMPAS/COMPAS, following the framework from https://arxiv.org/pdf/1906.08136 and https://arxiv.org/pdf/2209.03385).
+The "cosmic integration" step is done using the COMPAS cosmic integration post-processing tool (https://github.com/TeamCOMPAS/COMPAS).
 The SFRD(Z, z) can be modeled using a 2D array (obtained from a TNG simulation) or an analytical fit to this 2D array.

 Required inputs: